Luisa’s Child Care

 I OFFER CHOICES FROM EACH OF THE FOOD GROUPS

-EVERY DAY, CHILDREN ADJUST AND EAT APPROPRIATE
+EVERY DAY, CHILDREN ADJUST

 AMOUNTS OVER SEVERAL DAYS.